markchitoanteja/Rose-Pharmacy-Management-System/README.md

 MySQL services). - Or change ports in XAMPP settings.

 **Broken login page:** - Access via:
-`http://localhost/Rose-Pharmacy-Management-System` (Don't open the HTML file directly.)
+`http://localhost/JIAN's-Pharmacy-Management-System` (Don't open the HTML file directly.)

-**Database empty or missing:** - Make sure you created `rose_pharmacy_management_system` in phpMyAdmin. - Reload the app --- tables are auto-generated if missing.
+**Database empty or missing:** - Make sure you created `JIAN's_pharmacy_management_system` in phpMyAdmin. - Reload the app --- tables are auto-generated if missing.

 ------------------------------------------------------------------------